-- 1. From the taskbar, select the network status icon. - Select View Connection Settings. - 3.
-Under the Mobile broadband section, select the network status icon.
+- On the taskbar, select the network status icon. - Select Network & Internet Settings. - 3.
+Under the Network & Internet section, select Cellular, and then select Advanced Options.

 Some mobile network operators require the use of a SIM card.
 A SIM card contains basic information about you, such as a personal identification number (PIN), as well as network information.
 Some computers include a SIM card that is preinstalled.
 If the SIM card is not preinstalled, it may be provided in the HP Mobile Broadband information provided with your computer or the mobile network operator may provide it separately from the computer.